 Lionbridge is an international platform that offers marketing and business content creation services for firms across the globe.

-Specifically, its freelancers “test out” firms’ content — giving them feedback, not just from a linguistic point of view but also user experience and SEO.
+Specifically, its freelancers “test out” firms’ content — giving them feedback, not just from a linguistic point of view but also from user experience and SEO.

 #26 OneSpace Freelancers